-It is the offense of failure to prevent bribery that has received by far the most attention, featuring for example in the Airbus Deferred Prosecution Agreement (DPA).
+The offense of failure to prevent bribery has received the most attention by far, featuring for example in the Airbus deferred prosecution agreement (DPA).
 A company commits an offense if a person associated with it bribes another person for its benefit.
-Under the act a person is “associated” with the company if he performs services for or on its behalf, regardless of the capacity in which he does so.
+Under the act, a person is “associated” with the company if they perform services for or on its behalf, regardless of the capacity in which the person does so.
 This could cover agents, employees, subsidiaries, intermediaries, joint venture partners, and suppliers.
 All of them could make the company guilty of the Section 7 offense.

 This functions like a strict liability offense.
 It means that there is no need to prove negligence or the involvement and guilt of the “directing mind and will” of the company.
 This makes the offense easier to prove and, over time, will probably lead to more corporate prosecutions and convictions.

-In one of the first cases under the failure to prevent bribery offense R v Skansen Interiors Ltd. in 2018, the Judge, Judge Deborah Taylor, said: “…[T]here is a public utility of the public good in prosecuting cases of this kind to send a message about the necessity for companies to introduce policies and monitor policies which then lead to the prevention of bribery and corruption.”
+In one of the first cases under the failure to prevent bribery offense, R v Skansen Interiors Ltd. in 2018, Judge Deborah Taylor said, “…[T]here is a public utility of the public good in prosecuting cases of this kind to send a message about the necessity for companies to introduce policies and monitor policies which then lead to the prevention of bribery and corruption.”

 Adequate Procedures Defense

 The potential consequences of being convicted of a bribery offense include criminal penalties for both individuals and companies.
-As we have already said, individuals can be jailed for up to 10 years.
+As mentioned earlier, individuals can be jailed for up to 10 years.
 Fines for companies are likely to be substantial.
-No guidance has yet been given on the level of fines, but just prior to the Bribery Act 2010 coming into effect, a UK Crown Court judge—in a case against a company that had been found guilty of bribery—said that fines for corruption should be in the tens of millions of pounds or more.
-Whilst the Airbus DPA is a little unusual in that it was the result of extensive negotiations with the company, and part of an agreed settlement simultaneously with the US and French authorities, it could be a sign to come in terms of likely levels of fine.
+No guidance has been given on the level of fines, but just prior to the Bribery Act 2010 coming into effect, a UK Crown Court judge—in a case against a company that had been found guilty of bribery—said that fines for corruption should be in the tens of millions of pounds or more.
+While the Airbus DPA is a little unusual in that it was the result of extensive negotiations with the company, and part of an agreed settlement simultaneously with the US and French authorities, it could be a sign of things to come in terms of likely levels of fines.